modelica/Modelica-Compliance/README.md

   - Logical Logical operators not, and, or (section 3.5).
   - Mathematical Operators in 3.7.1.\*, except Integer and String.
   - Conversion Conversion operators in 3.7.1, Integer and String.
-  - Events Event-related operators in 3.7.3.\*.
+  - Events Event-related operators in 3.7.2.\*.
-  - Special Special purpose operators in 3.7.2.\*, except connection operators.
+  - Special Special purpose operators in 3.7.4.\*.
   - If If-expressions, section 3.3, 3.6.5.
   - Precedence Precedence rules in section 3.2.
   - Associativity Associativity rules in in section 3.2.
   - Overloading Overloaded operators, chapter 14.
 - Inheritance
-  - Flattening Flattening of extends, section 5.6.1, 7.1-7.1.2.
+  - Flattening Flattening of extends, section 5.6.\*, 7.1-7.1.2.
   - Restrictions Base class restrictions, section 7.1.3-7.1.4.
 - Modification
   - Flattening Flattening of modifications, section 7.2-7.2.3, 7.2.5.